-The Report Server Manager is the ASP.NET Application that lets the Report Server users login and use its functionality through a user-friendly interface.
+The Report Server Manager is the ASP.NET Application that lets the Report Server users log in and use its functionality through a user-friendly interface.
 It provides a dedicated view for each functionality of the server.
 These views are explained in detail in the corresponding articles:

 The Report Server allows you to sort the items in each view by the grid columns in Ascending and Descending order.
 The views support multi-column sorting.
 The order is displayed with an arrow on the right of the column name.
-The upward arrow indicates Ascending order, the downward arrow indicates Descending order.
+The upward arrow indicates Ascending order, and the downward arrow indicates Descending order.
 If there is no user-defined sorting, the default sorting gets applied.
 The next table describes the default sorting for the views:

 The items' order in the multi-column sorting depends on the sequence in which you have applied sorting to the columns.
 The sorting applied earlier is prioritized.
 For example, if you sort the Reports view first by

 Name/Description, the grid will sort the items by